 Under most Personal Automobile Insurance Policies, the definition of a Covered Person includes any Family Member.
 However, a Family Member is defined as a person related to you – a household resident.

 The word Resident is not explicitly defined in the insurance policy.
-Therefore, it can be subjective, with analysis based upon the totality of circumstances and facts around the person, including any applicable case law on the issue.
+Therefore, it can be subjective, with analysis based on the totality of circumstances and facts around the person, including any applicable case law on the issue.

 Factors can include but are not limited to: